Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared: Project Components and Observational Facilities

 WFCAM uses a set of five broad-band filters, ZYJHK, and two narrow-band filters, H2 1-0 S1 and 1.644 FeII.
 Each detector is equipped with its own set of filters, with inter-detector filter variations leading to photometric differences of no more than 0.01 mag \citep{hewett06}.
 The performance of WFCAM in the above filters were analysed in \citet{hodgkin09}, who compared instrumental magnitudes against the Two Micron All Sky Survey (2MASS) Point Source Catalog \citep{skrutskie06}.
 We use the $J$-band colour equation they derive to convert 2MASS $J$ and $H$ magnitudes to WFCAM $J$ magnitudes, which we use to calculate zero-points for each image.

 \citet{hodgkin09} also identified spatially correlated photometric variability, even when accounting for the astrometric distortion mentioned previously.
 The exact cause of the issue is unknown, but CASU provides an empirically derived table of corrections on a monthly basis.
-We address this spatial correlation independently by treating each image's zero-point as a 2nd-order two-dimensional polynomial centred on the SN candidate, inferred with the probabilistic programming language Stan for each image \citep{carpenter17}.
+We address this spatial correlation independently by treating each image's zero-point as a 2nd-order two-dimensional polynomial centred on the SN candidate, inferred with the probabilistic programming language Stan (implemented through PyStan \citet{pystan}) for each image \citep{carpenter17, stan}.
+Stan provides a framework for specifying fully Bayesian statistical models and conditioning them on data using a no-U-turn sampler \citep[NUTS;][]{hoffman11, hoffman14, betancourt13}, an adaptive variant of Hamiltonian Monte Carlo sampling \citep[HMC;][]{duane87, mackay03, neal11}.
 The scale of the effect is $\sim$0.021 mag from the centre to the edges of the image, comparable to the tables provided by CASU.